Code-Institute-Submissions/wellness/README.md

     * visiable on all devices
 * Link
     * All external links take you to correct site in a new tab

+* I checked my HTML and CSS code using [W3C Validator](https://validator.w3.org/)

+#### Content and media

+* Some texted in the About section is from [HSE](https://www.hse.gov.uk/statistics/causdis/stress.pdf) Work-related stress, anxiety or depression statistics in Great Britain, 2020</p>

+* The photos within the site are from [Pexels]()

+### Acknowledgements

+I got some inspiration from the Love running project, W3schools, and virgin active webites.